 Advanced law degrees serve as recognition of formal legal education beyond the J.D. degree.
 The L.L.M. program offers students a broad platform to design their own course of study within parameters set by the MCL law faculty.
 The LL.M. degree requires the successful completion of 24 graduate law units.
+MCL's credit definition is one credit equals one hour of in-class instruction and three hours of outside-of-class work and study, per week, for 15 weeks or its equivalent.
 LL.M. students must also complete a thesis.
 Transfer credits will be allowed for certain graduate and law courses that meet MCL's academic standards.
 If approved, transfer credits may be applied towards up to one-half of the 24-unit graduation requirement.
-See Course Cataloa
+See Course Catalog